 A/Prof Atul Malhotra is a consultant neonatologist at Monash Newborn, and clinician scientist at Department of Paediatrics, Monash University and Ritchie Centre, Hudson Institute of Medical Research.

-His clinical research interests focus on improving respiratory and neurological outcomes of high risk infants.
-He has been involved in a number of randomised clinical trials in neonatal conditions.
-He is keen on early neurodevelopment and recently established the Early Neurodevelopment Clinic (for early detection of cerebral palsy) for high risk neonates at Monash Children's Hospital.
-He is also a lead investigator of an NHMRC funded study on preterm neurodevelopment.
+A/Prof Malhotra's clinical research interests focus on improving respiratory and neurological outcomes of high risk infants.
+He has been involved in a number of randomised clinical trials and observational studies in neonatology.
+He is keen on early neurodevelopment and is the head of the Early Neurodevelopment Clinic (for early detection of cerebral palsy) at Monash Children's Hospital.

-His basic science interests include understanding and treating brain injury related to high risk perinatal conditions.
-He has a special interest in fetal growth restriction and has conducted a number of preclinical and clinicial studies in this area.
+A/Prof Malhotra's basic science interests include understanding and treating brain injury related to high risk perinatal conditions.
+He has a special interest in fetal growth restriction and has conducted a number of preclinical and clinical studies in this area.

-He has been instrumental in the translation of a number of preclinical therapies from the laboratory to the clinic.
-He recently led a world-first trial of placental stem cells for chronic lung disease of prematurity.
-He has a special interest in regenerative cell therapies for neonatal diseases.
+A/Prof Malhotra has been instrumental in the translation of a number of preclinical therapies from the laboratory to the clinic.
+He led a world-first trial of placental stem cells for chronic lung disease of prematurity, and is currently leading a trial on cord blood derived cell therapies in preterm infants.

-Dr Malhotra is passionate about education and is the Co-Chair of Monash Children's Hospital Simulation.
-He has also been running maternal and neonatal simulation based education programs in low and middle countries.
+A/Prof Malhotra is passionate about education and is the Co-Chair of Monash Children's Hospital Simulation Centre.
+He is also the co-founder of the global health education program, ONE-Sim Education.

 Find out more about Dr Atul Malhotra.